margaretmf/margaretmf.github.io/poetry.md

 I fall down, and hit the ground with the loss, the heartache, the grief.
-I alemtn over what I did wrong, and I cry in anguish with tears.
+I lament over what I did wrong, and I cry in anguish with tears.
 It's such a heartache.
-I feel so much woe, bereaved/
+I feel so much woe, bereaved
 I trust God in leading everyone forward in the way that amkes everyone happy.

 <br>